 - Damages: You now have damages because of the accident, and these damages can be remedied by receiving a monetary award.

-Be Careful what You say to the Insurance Company
+Be Careful What You Say to the Insurance Company

-When you call the insurance company to file a claim, be prepared; what you say might affect the insurer’s determination of fault.
+When you call the insurance company to file a claim, be prepared–what you say might affect the insurer’s determination of fault.
 The insurer might try to ask you a lot of questions about the accident or the other driver.
 Or, the insurer might ask you to give a recorded statement.

 You do not want to tell them you feel completely fine after the accident, as you may be decreasing your ability to recover certain damages you deserve by doing this.
 We are familiar with how insurance companies treat injury victims and do not want you to fall prey to their scare tactics.
 We can handle communication with them and negotiate for a fair settlement.

-If the Other Driver is Denying Liability, Get Legal Help
+If the Other Driver Is Denying Liability, Get Legal Help

 Contact Us Today for Your Free Consultation

-Call Bressman Law to navigate the claims process and deal with the insurance company on your behalf.
+Call Bressman Law at (614) 418-6777 to navigate the Ohio accident insurance claims process and deal with the insurance company on your behalf.
+We are based in Ohio and well-versed in Ohio’s laws regarding car accidents with decades of experience.
 We can build a case and fight for the settlement you deserve.
+Let us deal with the insurance company and take care of other tasks so you can focus on getting better.
+Book a free case evaluation with an attorney now for help after an accident.

 Call or text (614) 538-1116 or complete a Free Case Evaluation form